Stono/morm/README.md

 Currently does no ORM!
 It's more of a convenience facade for mssql with node, but that will change.
 It is also currently WRITE ONLY.

-WARNING:  I strongly suggest against using this module right now - give it a week or two.
-However if you insist, someone needs to check that getLastInsertedId() in lib/dal.js works with sql server!
+WARNING: This module is far from complete, i'd probably not use it if I were you.

 ## TODO
- - Need to improve how I return the identity from an insert statement in SQL.. it all feels a bit hacky right now and I should be using @@IDENTITY instead.
+ - Need to improve how I return the identity from an insert statement in SQL.. it all feels a bit hacky right now and I should be using @@IDENTITY instead - just makes it harder to test as sql lite doesnt support that
  - Implement a model.save({bulk: true}) which will do a bulk insert rather than a row by row returning the ID.
 Ultimately the models wouldnt then be controllable in an ORM manner but that is fine for some situations.

 ## Getting Started